Senate 560

 (a) The state may use qualifying stable tokens authorized under this article to make payments to vendors and contractors.

-(c) No vendor or contractor may be required to accept payment in a stable token.
+(b) No vendor or contractor may be required to accept payment in stable token.

-(d) Payments made pursuant to this section constitute valid and final satisfaction of monetary obligations owed by the state.
+(d) Payments made under this section constitute valid and final satisfaction of monetary obligations owed by the state.

-(a) The Treasurer shall promulgate legislative rules in accordance with §29A-3-1, et seq. of this code to implement this article, including:
+(a) The Treasurer shall propose rules for legislative approval in accordance with the provisions of §29A-3-1 et seq. of this code to implement this article, including:

 (1) Integration with state accounting and payment systems;